History of Jeff Bezos in Timeline

 In 1999, Jeff Bezos was included on the Forbes World's Billionaires list with an estimated net worth of $10.1 billion, placing him 19th in the world and 10th in the USA.

-In September 2000, Jeff Bezos founded Blue Origin, a human spaceflight startup, reflecting his long-held interest in space travel and the development of human life in the Solar System.
+In September 2000, Jeff Bezos founded Blue Origin, a human spaceflight startup.
+This reflects his long-held interest in space travel and developing human life in the Solar System.

-In 2000, Bezos purchased a portion of kozmo.com for $60 million, and by the end of 2000, Amazon borrowed $2 billion from banks.
+In 2000, Bezos purchased a portion of kozmo.com for $60 million, which would fail after the dot-com bubble collapse.
+By the end of 2000, Bezos borrowed $2 billion from banks as Amazon's cash balances dipped to only $350 million.

-2002: Launch of Amazon Web Services and workforce layoff
+2002: Launch of Amazon Web Services and Workforce Reduction

 In 2002, Bezos led Amazon to launch Amazon Web Services.
-However, revenues stagnated later that year, and Bezos closed distribution centers and laid off 14% of the Amazon workforce.
+Revenues stagnated later that year, and after the company nearly went bankrupt, he closed distribution centers and laid off 14% of the Amazon workforce.

 March 2003: Helicopter Crash in West Texas

-In March 2003, Jeff Bezos was a passenger in a helicopter that crashed in West Texas while surveying land for Blue Origin; all occupants survived with Bezos sustaining only minor injuries.
+In March 2003, Jeff Bezos was a passenger in a helicopter that crashed in West Texas while surveying land to buy for Blue Origin.
+All survived with Bezos sustaining only minor injuries.

 In 2003, Amazon rebounded from financial instability and turned a profit of $35 million.